-Whether you have a layover, overnight sleepover or you are just quickly passing through, our Bali Airport Guide is a great place to start planning your visit.
+Whether you have a layover, overnight sleepover or are just quickly passing through, our Bali Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 I did have to wrap my head in a t-shirt so the mosquitoes didn’t get me. – burdstheword

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Bali Ngurah Rai International Airport (Code: DPS).

 What to Expect

-Bali Airport consists of two modern terminals (Domestic and International) that offer plenty of options for dining, shopping and services, on both sides of security, including some 24-hour restaurants convenience stores.
-WiFi is available and sporadic outlets for charging mobile devices can be found in both terminals.
-Additional comfort can be found through fee-based access to one of the airport’s first class lounges.
+Bali Airport consists of two modern terminals (Domestic and International) that offer plenty of options for dining, shopping and services on both sides of security, including some 24-hour restaurants and convenience stores.
+WiFi and sporadic mobile device charging outlets can be found in both terminals.
+Additional comfort can be found through fee-based access to one of the airport’s first-class lounges.
 See Airport Lounges in the guide below for locations and rates.

-Traveller reviews have generally focused on the International Terminal, as the former Domestic Terminal closed down at night.
-If you have slept in the new Domestic Terminal please write a review.
+Traveller reviews have generally focused on the International Terminal, as the former Domestic Terminal closed at night.
+If you have slept in the new Domestic Terminal, please write a review.
 Travellers generally report good sleeping conditions in the International Terminal, with the staff viewed as friendly and accommodating to overnight sleepers.
-The terminal is clean, with an assortment of comfortable airside seating (including recliners and armrest-free couches), and plenty of quiet nooks conducive to sleeping.
+The terminal is clean, with an assortment of comfortable airside seating (including recliners and armrest-free couches, which can be found in the rest area to the left of the departures entrance) and plenty of quiet nooks conducive to sleeping.
 Potential sleep hindrances include mosquitos and weak air conditioning that makes for warm and humid waiting times.
 For uninterrupted sleep, there is a hotel onsite and some other hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the guide below or read some traveller reviews for more tips.
+See Airport Hotels in the guide below or read traveller reviews for more tips.